-A. Developer Experience Exceeds Minimum (10 points).
+A. Developer Experience Exceeds Minimum (10 points)

-- Points are awarded for completing more than three affordable housing projects on time and within budget in the last ten years (by the Developer, not other team members).
-2 points will be awarded for each additional project completed within the last 5 years (up to 6 points). - Points will be given for completing more than one project similar to the proposed project by the Developer within the last ten years.
-2 points will be awarded for each additional similar project completed within the last 5 years (up to 4 points). - If the developer is a joint venture, projects will be scored based on the experience of the lead developer.
+- Points are awarded for completing more than three affordable housing projects on time and within budget within the last ten years (by the Developer, not other team members).
+Two (2) points will be awarded for each additional project (up to 6 points). - Points will be given for completing more than one project similar to the proposed project by the Developer within the last ten years.
+Two (2) points will be awarded for each additional similar project (up to 4 points). - If the developer is a joint venture, projects will be scored based on the experience of the lead developer.
 Where partners have approximately equal participation, the individual scores of each partner will be averaged.

-B. Developer Capacity & Staffing (8 points).
+B. Developer Capacity & Staffing (8 points)